 Organic matter is important for any garden.
 Mulching in February is important for retaining moisture and keeping weeds under control.

 Spread mulch around your plants and trees to help protect them from the winter temperatures and the danger of frost.

 Spray Fruit Trees

 February is a great month to apply horticultural oils to your ornamental plants while they are still dormant for preventive pest management.

 Start Treating for Slugs and Snails

-Keep an eye on your early spring bulbs growth.
-When the foliage is 1 inch high, you can gradually start removing the mulch around the plant.
+It’s a good idea to keep an eye on your early spring bulb growth.
+When the foliage is one inch high, you can gradually start removing the mulch around the plant.

 Add Color to Your Home in February

 Cut Spring-Flowering Branches to Force Bloom Indoors